640 miles (1032 km) | |

 These are the most popular departure and arrival points when traveling from London to Prague:

-Direct services to Prague tend to save you time and add more convenience as you won't need to transfer at another stop in between, so it's worth paying attention to before booking tickets for your trip.
+Direct services tend to save you time and add more convenience in getting you to Prague as you won't need to transfer at another stop in between, so it's worth paying attention to before booking your tickets from London to Prague.

 Here are some other resources that might have the information you need